Unleash/unleash-client-nextjs/README.md

 };
 ```

 Optional configuration is available with `config` prop.
-It will override environment variables.
+It will take priority over environment variables.

 ```jsx
 <FlagProvider